MorganJBradford/tap-room-redux/README.md

 ## ✉️ Contact and Support

-If you have any feedback or concerns, please contact one of the contributors.
+If you have any feedback or concerns, please contact me (see info above).

 <p>
-  <a href="https://github.com/Pingel88/DadJokeDiscordBot.Solution/issues">Report Bug</a> ·
+  <a href="https://github.com/MorganJBradford/tap-room-redux/issues">Report Bug</a> ·
-  <a href="https://github.com/Pingel88/DadJokeDiscordBot.Solution/issues">Request Feature</a>
+  <a href="https://github.com/MorganJBradford/tap-room-redux/issues">Request Feature</a>
 </p>

 ------------------------------